Cardiovascular History and Examination

 - Patients may refer to anginal pain as indigestion.

 - Other features include duration, aggravating and relieving factors and associated symptoms - eg, nausea and/or vomiting, sweating, dizziness and palpitations.

-See also separate Breathlessness article.
+See also the separate Breathlessness article.

 - Cardiac causes include severe pulmonary oedema, acute myocardial infarction, cardiac arrhythmia, pericarditis and pericardial effusion.